 Beware the Setenil hordes

-As Setenil is only about 30 minutes drive north of Ronda along a much straighter road than the one we used, this unique urban curiosity heaves with day-trippers.
-Some come from as far as the Costa del Sol and at weekends throughout the year it’s the domestic variety that wins out.
-The result is that tapas bars cater mainly for long, lazy lunches, packing up in the early evening on Sundays.
-Some also close mid-week.
-But don’t despair, you’ll never go hungry in Setenil – and many never venture further than the riverside.
+As Setenil is only about 30 minutes drive north of Ronda along a much straighter road than the one we used, this urban curiosity heaves with day-trippers.
+Some come from as far as the Costa del Sol and at weekends throughout the year it’s the domestic variety that dominates.
+The result is that on Sundays tapas bars cater mainly for long, lazy, boozy lunches, before packing up in the early evening.
+A few also close mid-week.
+But don’t despair, you’ll never go hungry in Setenil.

-One place that is open daily is the very good Restaurante El Mirador, part of the Hotel Villa de Setenil at the top of the town.
+One place that is open daily is the excellent Restaurante El Mirador, part of the Hotel Villa de Setenil at the top of the town.
 Their innovative menu showcases local produce – just what you want – while large windows frame the sierra and a row of cave-houses across the valley.
 It’s impossible to forget where you are.
-All very dreamy at night too when just a few pinpricks of light are visible.
+All very dreamy at night too when just a few pinpricks of light flicker in the darkness.

 Although the hotel sorely needs a facelift (its style is basically 1980s ‘modern’), many of the spacious rooms have large terraces and – a big plus – it stands directly above the only public car-park.
-That means more uphill steps – but is ultra convenient.
-Otherwise you can test troglodyte-living yourself by staying in a cosy cave-house.
-Setenil’s tourist office lists dozens of them and will also arrange visits.
-In the end though, however you arrange your stay, you certainly won’t forget this extraordinary and very magnetic town.
+That means more uphill steps – but is ultra convenient for drivers.